liquity/dev/README.md

 1. User performs CDP operation in their browser
 2. The front end computes a new collateral ratio locally, based on the change in collateral and/or debt.
 3. Call `CDPManager::getApproxHint()`, passing it the computed collateral ratio.
 Returns an address close to the correct insert position
 4. Call `SortedCDPs::findInsertPosition()`, passing it the hint.
-Returns the exact insert position.
+Returns the exact insert position based on the current blockchain state.
-5. Pass the exact position as an argument to the CDP operation function call
+5. Pass the exact position as an argument to the CDP operation function call.
+(Note that the hint may become slightly inexact due to  pending transactions that are processed first, though this is gracefully handled by the system.)

 Gas cost of steps 2-4 will be free, and step 5 will be O(1).